How Jim Helps Clients

 When not at the office, Jim is watching baseball or, in the off-season, thinking about baseball.
 It's an interest he shares with his wife and their preschool-age son, who can already name the starting line-up of most teams in the National League.

-- Successfully fighting for millions of dollars in much-needed modernization funding for one of America's leading shipbuilding contractors.
+- Successfully fought for millions of dollars in much-needed modernization funding for one of America's leading shipbuilding contractors.

 - Established strategic relationship development practices for several Fortune 500 companies, including one of the world's largest quick service restaurant chains.